Panama City couple saves man from powerful storm

 She said there is ankle-deep water inside of her home.

 Across the street, one home had the roof completely torn off.
-Morelas said at the time, a 19-year-old boy was in the house taking shelter in the bathtub.
+Morelas said at the time, a 19-year-old man was in the house taking shelter in the bathtub.

 That was the only spot in the home that was not damaged.